Wednesday, November 24, 2010

 Painting Sheep

-Remember that Ram I told you about...
+Remember that Ram I told you about earlier?...
 Click Here if you missed it...
 Well we did have some good pictures of him, and I am a painter - well at least I paint, not so much a "famous artist" or anything of the sort.

 I loved the texture of his horns, and his hair, this is in the fall and he has grown a thick main, the angle is so strange it was perfect to paint.
-I did the painting in acrylic paints.
+I did the painting in acrylic paints, they dry faster than oils and have no smell.

-This is a detail of the finish painting - of course you can see the background is changed to make it more dramatic from the rather boring pasture.
+This is a detail (part of) of the finish painting - of course you can see the background is changed to make it more dramatic from the rather boring pasture.
 I also opened his eye somewhat.
 I am rather happy with how his horns turned out and the hair as well - remember this is a hair sheep, a Barbado, which is not a woolly sheep - many mistake them for goats.
+I really should take a better picture though.

 I own the copyright for both images, they are not for reproduction.